 - 6 tablespoons pure Grade B maple syrup

 - Coarse salt, to taste

 - Preheat over to 300 degrees F.

-- Line two baking sheets with parchment paper, silicone baking mats or a TFX non stick kitchen sheet.
+- Line two baking sheets with parchment paper or silicone baking mats.

 - In a large bowl, toss the pumpkin seeds, almonds, and sunflower seeds with the syrup until evenly coated.